bcarlborg/dot-files/README.md

 ## Installation
 In order to install the dot files in this repository, follow the instation instructions in the two articles linked above :)

+## Usage
+Once this is setup in your home directory, you can use git just as you would normally expect... except instead of using `git [the rest of your command]` you can use `config [the rest of your command]`